openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 The numeric types conversion (see :ref:`Predefined Numeric Types Conversions`) is performed on the operands of a value equality operator if:

--  both are of a numeric type; or
+-  Both are of a numeric type; or
--  one is of a numeric type and the other is convertible to a numeric type.
+-  One is of a numeric type, and the other is convertible to a numeric type.

 If the converted type of the operands is ``int`` or ``long``, then an integer equality test is performed .